SMPTE/ris-osvp-metadata-camdkit/index.md

               "type": "number"
             }
           },
-          "description": "Offset in x and y of the centre of distortion of the virtual camera ", "units": "millimeter"
+          "description": "Offset in x and y of the centre of distortion of the virtual camera", "units": "millimeter"
         },
         "distortionOverscan": {